krahets/hello-algo/en/docs/chapter_data_structure/character_encoding.md

 ## 3.4.1 &nbsp; ASCII character set

 The "ASCII code" is one of the earliest character sets, officially known as the American Standard Code for Information Interchange.
 It uses 7 binary digits (the lower 7 bits of a byte) to represent a character, allowing for a maximum of 128 different characters.
-As shown in the Figure 3-6 , ASCII includes uppercase and lowercase English letters, numbers 0 ~ 9, various punctuation marks, and certain control characters (such as newline and tab).
+As shown in Figure 3-6, ASCII includes uppercase and lowercase English letters, numbers 0 ~ 9, various punctuation marks, and certain control characters (such as newline and tab).

 ![ASCII code](character_encoding.assets/ascii_table.png){ class="animation-figure" }